HSavich/dialect_determination/README.md

 <img width="693" alt="spanish dialects dataset info" src="https://user-images.githubusercontent.com/46304188/204838210-5680d0cf-6e33-47c2-9cfc-88ecca5d7633.png">

-For each language, the dataset contains a various speakers with different speaker profiles.
-This is preferable to some other datasets with one or very few speakers because our model is more likely to learn identifiers of dialects than individual voices / prosodies.
+For each language, the dataset contains audio clips from various speakers with different speaker profiles.
+Using multiple speakers for each accent is necessary for the model to identify accents based on regional variations, rather than using individual voices and prosodies.

 The data for Basque comes from a similar campaign described [here](https://aclanthology.org/2020.sltu-1.3/), only with a focus on minority Western European languages rather than Latin American Spanish.

 # The Model

-For this task, a fine-tuned wav2vec2 model is used.
-This model was introduced in a [paper from Facebook AI.](https://arxiv.org/abs/2006.11477)
+A fine-tuned wav2vec2 model is used for this tasked.
+This architecture of this model was introduced in a [paper from Facebook AI.](https://arxiv.org/abs/2006.11477)

 The image below, pulled from the original paper, provides a visual overview of the model's high-level architecture.